akshatmittal61/subjects/README.md

 # Subjects

-This repository is for all the content reated to the subjects for CS.
+This repository is for all the content reated to the subjects for CSE.

 You can find notes, resources, useful links here.